CALL US: +44 (0)20 8004 3492

-Working in the USA from UK (What You Need to Know!)
+Working in the USA from UK: Visa Guide

 Working in the USA from UK: Starting a business in the US

-If you are considering taking the bold step of starting a business in the U.S. you should consider the E-2 investor visa.
+If you are considering taking the step of starting a business in the U.S., you should consider the E-2 investor visa.

 The E-2 visa is a nonimmigrant work visa for citizens of countries with which the United States maintains a treaty of commerce and navigation, including the UK, and who wish to invest a substantial amount of capital in a U.S. business.